-I don’t know about you, but I find Mother’s Day a rather complicated holiday for a lot of different reasons.
+I don’t know about you, but I find Mother’s Day a complicated holiday for a lot of different reasons.
 Some of you may as well.
 On the surface it looks like it’s made for Hallmark and Kodak moments and all those incredible things.
-And there’s a lot of ooy-gooy good sentiment that I love about Mother’s Day.
+And there’s a lot of ooey-gooey good sentiment that I love about Mother’s Day.

 Being a mother is a unique privilege.
-God’s Word says “Children are a gift from the Lord…” (Psalm 127:3 NLT).
+God’s Word says “Children are a gift from the LORD” (Psalm 127:3a NLT).
 As mothers, we receive that gift and experience the joy of pouring our heart and soul into our child’s life.
 At our core, we are wired to nurture and stand prepared to fiercely protect them from all danger.
 A mother’s soul is woven with the delicate threads of grace and the resilient fibers of love.
 Growing a deep soul is paramount to the health of a mother’s heart.

 But here’s what I’ve noticed.

 The soul can grow to limitless capacity.
-You and I can never get to the place in which we say, I’m done with that.
+You and I can never get to the place where we say, I’m done with that.
 Goal accomplished.
 My soul is as deep and as good and as wonderful as it’s ever going to be.
 You and I can never reach the pinnacle of growing a deep soul.

-But what I love most about pursuing a deep soul, is that it’s available to every single person.
+But what I love most about pursuing a deep soul is that it’s available to every single person.
 There’s not a person God created who cannot grow a deep soul.
 I can grow a soul that has breadth and depth and width to it.
 And so can you.

 It doesn’t matter.
 All of us have the same capacity to grow a deep soul.

 What does Jesus say about it?
 In Matthew 22:37, we learn what a deep soul looks like.
 Jesus says, “Love the Lord your God with all your heart and with all your soul and with all your mind” (NIV).
-He says if you want to be great, if you want to have a great soul, love the Lord your God with all your heart, and with all your soul and with all your mind.
+He says if you want to be great, if you want to have a great soul, love the Lord your God with all your heart and with all your soul and with all your mind.
 Every single one of us can do that.
 It’s within my reach and it’s within your reach.